PE-22-28

 Before You Start: Get Baseline Labs

 We recommend baseline lab work before starting any peptide protocol so you and your provider can track changes.
-Key markers include IGF-1, fasting glucose, CBC, CMP and a thyroid panel.
+Key markers include CBC, CMP, liver function panel (ALT, AST) and a baseline cognitive assessment with your provider.

 Ask your provider about ordering these labs, or search for direct-to-consumer lab testing services in your area.

 Lab recommendations are the same regardless of which service you use.
-See how we make money.

 1. 1What is your clinical experience with PE-22-28 specifically?